Creative Writing

 I’m a poet.
 Can I submit a poem?

-You may submit anything you choose up to 2,000 words long, though poetry without an extremely strong narrative component likely doesn’t fit well in any of the submission categories.
+You may submit anything you choose up to 2,000 words long (save for games, which are limited to 600 words), though poetry without an extremely strong narrative component likely doesn’t fit well in any of the submission categories.
 This is primarily a prose narrative contest.

 What type of stories/subjects/themes do you want?